ncatlab/nlab-content/pages/4/6/5/4/24564/content.md

 and a range of further claims are under similar criticism, see [Frolov & Mourik 2020](https://doi.org/10.5281/zenodo.6344447), [Das Sarma & Pan 2021](#DasSarmaPan21), [Frolov, Mourik & Zuo 2022](https://doi.org/10.5281/zenodo.6325378), [Mourik 2024](#Mourik24) and the extensive list [here](https://twitter.com/spinespresso/status/1503352928656138241) and [here](https://bsky.app/profile/spinespresso.bsky.social/post/3likchwf3p22d).

+The systematic problem is that claimed signatures of Majorana zero modes (namely "Zero Bias Peaks" ZBPs) are not significantly distinguished from similar-looking *Andreev Bound States* attached to accidental quantum dots caused by [[Anderson localization]] due to disorder.

 While many researchers began to dismiss the whole approach of "Majorana zero modes" (e.g. [BSSA21](#BSSA21), [p.
 3](https://arxiv.org/pdf/2106.11840v4.pdf#page=3)) a new claim of detection was made by [Nayak 22](#Nayak22) & [MicrosoftQuantum 23](#MicrosoftQuantum23) -- but see the [journal's editorial caveat](#MicrosoftQuantum23Caveat) and cautionary commentary by [Frolov & Mourik 22a](#FrolovMourik22a), [22b](#FrolovMourik22a), [Frolov 22](#Frolov22), [Das Sarma 22, p.
 9](#DasSarma22), [Mourik 23](#Mourik23), [Legg 24](#Legg24), [Legg 25](#Legg25).

 On [19 Feb 2025](https://azure.microsoft.com/en-us/blog/quantum/2025/02/19/microsoft-unveils-majorana-1-the-worlds-first-quantum-processor-powered-by-topological-qubits/)